Poh-BrainMemLab/BrainMemLab/projects/index.md

 {% capture text %}

 * Spontaneous fluctuations in brain states - associated with shifts in local and network activity patterns - can determine how information is processed and subsequently propagated to other brain regions.
 These fluctuations may reflect intrinsic variation in internal states (e.g. vigilance, arousal, emotional state, motivational state), as well as changes associated with alterations in brain anatomy (e.g. across the lifespan, aging, neurodegeneration).
-* Our work has demonstrated the contributions of brain activity stability and neuromodulation on memory formation.
-Currently, we are examining how different motivations (e.g reward approach, punishment avoidance) relate to distinct brain states, and shape subsequent information-seeking behaviours and memory formation.
+* Our work has demonstrated the contributions of brain activity stability and neuromodulation to memory formation.
+Currently, we are examining how different motivations (e.g reward approach, punishment avoidance) relate to distinct brain states, shaping subsequent information-seeking behaviours and memory formation.

 {% endcapture %}